-Our result also contrasts with previous findings on Dutch dialects of Adank et al. (2007) who did not find a difference in F2 for two (corresponding) groups using only a single formant measurement for monophthongs.
+In this study we have illustrated the use of articulatory data for the purpose of studying dialect variation.
+We identified a structural difference in the position of the tongue between the two groups of speakers, with more anterior positions of the tongue for the speakers from Ubbergen in the southern half of the Netherlands compared to the speakers from Ter Apel in the northern half of the Netherlands.
+This result contrasts with previous findings on Dutch dialects of Adank et al. (2007) who did not find a difference in F2 for two (corresponding) groups using only a single formant measurement for monophthongs.
 However, Van der Harst et al. (2014) show that a dynamic approach using acoustic vowel information (F1 and F2) measured across multiple time points does help in uncovering regional differences.
-Using a dynamic approach, we still did not discover regional differences on the basis of formants measured at multiple time points.
-While this may have been caused by noise in the (unobserved) parasagittal position of the tongue, there is also no one-to-one correspondence between F1 or F2 and height or posterior position of the tongue (despite these values being frequently interpreted as such since Bell, 1867).
-Our results furthermore illustrate that formantbased patterns should not simply be interpreted in terms of height and backness.
-Additionally, these results highlight the need and use for articulatory data in studies investigating language variation.
+While we also discovered regional differences on the basis of formants measured at multiple time points, these did not line up with the articulatory results in line with our expectations.
+While this may have been caused by noise in the automatically obtained formant frequencies or the (unobserved) parasagittal position of the tongue, there is also no one-to-one correspondence between F1/F2 and height/posterior position of the tongue (despite these values being frequently interpreted as such since Bell, 1867).
+The clear discrepancy between the patterns observed on the basis of articulatory data versus those on the basis of acoustic data, emphasizes the need and use for articulatory data in studies investigating language variation.

 Our findings are well interpretable in the context of articulatory settings (Honikman, 1964; Laver, 1978).
 Honikman (1964, p.
 73) defined the articulatory setting as "the overall arrangement and manoeuvring of the speech organs necessary for the facile accomplishment of natural utterance".
-Given that the speakers from Ter Apel showed a tongue position which was more posterior than the speakers from Ubbergen, both when pronouncing words in their own dialect and in standard Dutch, this suggests that there are distinct articulatory settings for the two dialects, also causing distinguishable accents when pronouncing standard Dutch.
-Whereas distinct articulatory settings have been identified for individual languages, such as English and French (Honikman, 1964; Gick et al., 2004), no quantitative study has identified articulatory setting differences at the dialectal level.
+Given that the speakers from Ter Apel showed a tongue position which was more posterior than the speakers from Ubbergen, both when pronouncing words in their own dialect and even more so in standard Dutch, this suggests that there are distinct articulatory settings for the two dialects, causing distinguishable accents when pronouncing standard Dutch.
+Whereas distinct articulatory settings have been identified for individual languages, such as English and French (Honikman, 1964; Gick et al., 2004), no articulatory differences have been previously reported at the dialectal level.

-The generalized additive modeling approach proposed here results in a model of tongue movement over time.
-While we have not employed this here, the generalized additive model may also be used to determine speed and acceleration of the fitted trajectories.
+The generalized additive modeling approach proposed here results in a model of tongue movement over time, while taking into account individual and word-related variability, as well as autocorrelation in the residuals.
+While we have not used this here, the generalized additive model may also be used to determine speed and acceleration of the fitted trajectories.
 The approach complements other approaches used to analyze articulatory data over time, such as dynamic time warping (Sakoe & Chiba, 1978), functional data analysis (e.g., Lucero, Munhall, Gracco & Ramsay, 1997), or cross-recurrence analysis (Lancia, Fuchs and Tiede, 2014).
 These methods generally separate amplitude variability from phase variability when comparing articulatory trajectories.
 The method we propose, however, is particularly suitable when articulatory trajectories need to be compared at a higher level of aggregation for a large number of speakers.
 Furthermore, our approach is able to take into account individual variation, and correct for autocorrelation in the residuals.